Office of Residence Life Mission Statement

 - Provide training and resource information to staff and Hall Council leaders (Executive Board) in program development and implementation.

-- Attend all Hall Council meetings, providing direction and information on University policies and procedures.
+- Attend all Hall Council and E-board meetings, providing direction and information on University policies and procedures.

-- Encourage maximum participation of residents in Hall Council meetings and hall programs.
+- Encourage maximum participation of residents in Hall Council and hall programs.

 D. Student Development

-- Serve as a partner in the student’s total development, by working closely with: Academic Advising and Assistance, Career Services, Counseling Center, Counselors in Residence, Student Life, and other offices as warranted.
+- Serve as a partner in the student's total development by working with: Academic Advising and Assistance, Career Development Center, Counseling Center, Care Advocate, Student Activities and Involvement, and other offices as warranted.

 - Facilitate leadership opportunities and support all students in leadership development, specifically leadership events sponsored by Residence Life.

-- Utilize the discipline process to serve as an educational tool.
+- Facilitate the discipline process to serve as an educational tool.

-- Follow up on all major discipline in an educational and timely manner with appropriate documentation: conduct discipline meetings, initiate discipline letters and referrals.
+- Follow up on all discipline in an educational and timely manner with appropriate documentation.

-- Refer all counseling concerns to appropriate resources and maintain thorough documentation.
+- Refer all mental health concerns to appropriate resources and maintain thorough documentation.

-- Utilize the Counselor in Residence with staff members and as a resource and referral.
+- Utilize the Care Advocate with staff members and as a resource and referral.

-- Engage supporting family members in creating success for students
+- Engage family and/or other supports in creating success for students.

 F. Health and Safety

-- Provide crisis management support and intervention, which may be required on weekends, at night, etc. While a weekend duty schedule is utilized, RHDs who are available are expected to respond as necessary.
+- Provide crisis management support and intervention, which may be required on weekends, at night, etc. Serve on an on-call duty rotation.
+Respond to additional emergency situations as necessary.
+Supervise 24-hour coverage of area.

-- Develop a hall security program and coordinate emergency procedures, i.e., power outage, recruit/train fire marshals and conduct drills, medical emergencies, bomb threats, etc. Inform residents on emergency procedures.
+- Develop a security program and coordinate emergency procedures, i.e., power outage, fire drills, medical emergencies, bomb threats, etc. Educate residents about emergency procedures.

 - Maintain appropriate communication with CMU Police.